-Kaspersky Embedded Systems Security performs a system audit of events related to the administration of Kaspersky Embedded Systems Security.
-The application logs information about, for example, start of the application, starts and stops of Kaspersky Embedded Systems Security tasks, changes in task settings, and creation and deletion of On-Demand Scan tasks.
-Records of all those events are displayed in the details pane when you select the System audit log node in the Application Console.
+Kaspersky Security for Windows Server performs a system audit of events related to the administration of Kaspersky Security for Windows Server.
+The application logs information about, for example, start of the application, starts and stops of Kaspersky Security for Windows Server tasks, changes in task settings, and creation and deletion of On-Demand Scan tasks.
+Records of all those events are displayed in the results pane when you select the System audit log node in the Application Console.

-By default Kaspersky Embedded Systems Security stores records in the system audit log for an unlimited period of time.
+By default Kaspersky Security for Windows Server stores records in the system audit log for an unlimited period of time.
 You specify the storage period for records in the system audit log.

-You can specify a folder that Kaspersky Embedded Systems Security will use to store files containing system audit log other than the default one.
+You can specify a folder that Kaspersky Security for Windows Server will use to store files containing system audit log other than the default one.